Rosulip, 10 mg 28 pcs.

 Overdose

 There is no specific treatment for rosuvastatin overdose.
-In case of overdose it is recommended to carry out symptomatic and supportive therapy, measures aimed at maintenance of functions of vital organs and systems.
-Control of liver function and CPK activity is necessary.
-Hemodialysis is unlikely to be effective.
+In case of overdose, it is recommended to carry out symptomatic and supportive therapy, measures aimed at maintaining the functions of vital organs and systems.
+Monitoring of liver function and CPK activity is necessary.
+The effectiveness of hemodialysis is unlikely.

 ---|---|